Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 `passwordless-ssh` Ansible roles in the CSM configuration management repository.
 The SSH keypair is applied to management nodes using NCN personalization.

+> **`NOTE`** CFS itself does not use the CSM-provided (or user-supplied) SSH keys
+> to make connections between nodes.
+CFS will continue to function if
+> passwordless SSH is disabled between CSM and other product environments.

 ### Option 1: Use the CSM-provided SSH keys

 The default CSM Ansible plays are already configured to enable Passwordless SSH